11.2 Exposure Sequences and Contemporaneous Calibrations

 GO Wavecals

-Only if you require particularly accurate wavelengths do you need to consider using the TARGET=WAVE
+Only if Observers require particularly accurate wavelengths, they can use the TARGET=WAVE

-option to insert additional wavecal exposures into your observing sequence.
+option to insert additional wavecal exposures into the observing sequence.

 The wavecals taken with TARGET=WAVE

 are identical to those taken automatically (i.e., the auto-wavecals) with two important exceptions.
-First, you can explicitly specify which aperture (slit) you wish to use for the TARGET=WAVE
+First, Observers can explicitly specify which aperture (slit) they wish to use for the TARGET=WAVE

 exposure (whereas for automatic wavecals the program slit or a pre-defined alternative for each grating is used).
-Second, you can take longer exposures, increasing the signal-to-noise of the lamp exposures or possibly saturating some lines to bring out weaker lines near astronomical lines of interest.
+Second, they can take longer exposures, increasing the signal-to-noise of the lamp exposures or possibly saturating some lines to bring out weaker lines near astronomical lines of interest.
 While GO wavecals with the default exposure time are now supported, increasing the exposure time is an available-but-unsupported option (thus requiring justification and approval).
+The STIS team has developed recommendations for increasing the wavecal exposure times for some of the shortest wavelength settings (see August 2023 STAN).

 TARGET=WAVE